 If no source path is specified, a temporary path is assigned by default.

-- Type: seven volume types are supported: temp directory, CVM path, NFS disk, existing VPC, Tencent Cloud block storage, ConfigMap, and Secret.
+- Type: seven volume types are supported: temp directory, CVM path, NFS disk, existing PVC, Tencent Cloud block storage, ConfigMap, and Secret.
 For details, see Volume Management.

 - Name: enter the name of the container to be created.

 - Image: click Select an image to select an image from My Images, My Favorites, Shared Image, or DockerHub Image.